brendonparker/slack-pokerbot-dotnet/Readme.md

 _This bot was migrated from python to dotnet core.
-Original source code: https://github.com/nateyolles/slack-pokerbot_
+Original source code: https://github.com/jkoors/slack-pokerbot_ _However, there appears to be some cold-start issues with .NET Core 3.1.
+Can take up to 5 seconds for the initial AWS SDK bits to load, which is too long/unresponsive for slack, so you see timeout messages/errors in slack.
+As a result, I've abandoned actual use of this project for favor of the python version (linked above).
+See branch `feature/async` for an attempt to offload the work using SNS.
+However that too is still too slow to make the publish call.
+Also in that branch I attempted to use the Ready2Run parameters to try and do some AOT compilation of .NET, with no real difference being noticable._

 # Slack Pokerbot for AWS Lambda (in dotnet core!)